spraakbanken/sb-api-doc/guidelines.md

 For now Språkbanken uses [Redoc](https://github.com/Rebilly/ReDoc) for automatic conversion of the OAS files into an HTML documentation page.

-* TODO: Instructions for uploading info om OAS to GitHub, webhooks etc...
+To register your API documentation please add the following information in the file `oas-register.yaml` (in this repository):
+  * `name`: The name of your API (used as meta data only).
+  * `oas-file`: The URL from where the OAS file can be retrieved.
+This URL must be     accessible from Språkbanken's servers. *TODO: Should the URL point to a GitHub repo?
+Webhook?*
+  * `path`: The path to your API documentation that will be created automatically *TODO: Write better explanation and add example!*

+* *TODO: What happens after filling in the oas-register? webhook? nightly build of HTML?*
-* TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)
+* *TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)*

 ## Tools